-AI Power Tools
+AI Power Tools for EA

 Your architects already use Sparx EA.
-The AI-augmented architecture practice your organization needs does not require migrating away from it.
+The AI augmented architecture practice your organization needs does not require migrating away from it.
 AI Power Tools for EA connects AI to your live repository and delivers AI-assisted modeling, analysis, governance, and stakeholder engagement against your own models, your own standards, and your own MDG.
 Works with Claude Cowork, Claude Code, and GitHub Copilot in VS Code today.
 M365 Copilot support is coming soon.

 Add the full capabilities of Claude AI to the Sparx Enterprise Architect you already know